 A German firebrand whose pen fueled Europe's religious wars, switching sides from Protestant professor to a fierce Catholic warrior.

-Caspar Schoppe began his career as a brilliant young Protestant scholar, a humanist known for his sharp intellect and even sharper critiques.
-In 1598, however, he dramatically converted to Catholicism in Rome, an event that transformed him into one of the Counter-Reformation's most virulent literary soldiers.
-Armed with a profound knowledge of classical literature and a gift for vicious satire, he turned his talents to polemic, publishing relentless attacks on Protestant leaders and doctrines.
-He traveled across Catholic Europe, a controversial figure whose services were employed by popes and princes.
-While his work made him powerful enemies and occasionally landed him in trouble, his influence was undeniable.
-Schoppe's legacy is that of the intellectual combatant, a man who used erudition not for dispassionate inquiry but as a weapon in the bitter ideological conflicts that defined his age.
+Caspar Schoppe started as a brilliant young Protestant scholar, wielding sharp critiques with a humanist's skill.
+In 1598 he converted to Catholicism in Rome, a shift that turned him into one of the Counter-Reformation's most aggressive literary soldiers.
+Armed with deep classical knowledge and a gift for vicious satire, he published relentless attacks on Protestant leaders and doctrines.
+He traveled across Catholic Europe, a controversial figure employed by popes and princes.
+His work made powerful enemies and sometimes landed him in trouble, but his influence remained undeniable.
+Schoppe's legacy is that of the intellectual combatant: a man who used erudition as a weapon in the bitter ideological conflicts of his age.

 The biggest hits of 1576